Shenduo/Bin3C_SLM_fork/README.md

 # Bin3C_SLM v0.1 (`ezcheck-full_visual` Branch)

-This repository is a fork of the original Bin3C_SLM tool, designed for deconvoluting metagenomic assemblies via Hi-C connect networks.
+This repository is a fork of [Bin3C_SLM](https://github.com/changlabtw/Bin3C_SLM), designed for deconvoluting metagenomic assemblies via Hi-C connect networks.
 This specific branch, `ezcheck-full_visual`, introduces new functionality to the `ezcheck-full.py` script, specifically adding visualization and data output features for analyzing quality rankings derived from CheckM results.
-These additions aim to provide users with new ways to interpret and understand their data, complementing the existing capabilities of the Bin3C_SLM tool.
+These additions aim to provide users with new ways to interpret and understand their data, complementing the existing capabilities of Bin3C_SLM.

 ## Added Functionality to ezcheck-full.py